John Adams (cartographer): Map of England and Wales, 1677

+Index Villaris

-Aware that he had needed to omit a great many places shown on Saxton’s and Norden’s county maps, Adams began to compile a list of them, and engaged King to supplement this list by extracting place-names from the recently-collected records of the Hearth Tax surveyors.
+Aware that he had needed to omit a great many places shown on Saxton's and Norden's county maps, Adams began to compile a list of them, and engaged King to supplement this list by extracting place-names from the recently collected records of the Hearth Tax surveyors.
 The resulting Index Villaris, or an Alphabetical Table of all Cities, Market-towns, Parishes, Villages, Private Seats in England and Wales, published in 1680, contains no fewer than 24,000 entries detailing key information about each place; the publication included a copy of the reduced 1679 map.
 In the Preface, Adams described how, before coming to London, he had tabulated the distances between market towns in north Wales in order to calculate the potential market for fish landed at Aberdovey; on his arrival in London and recognising the economic value of such distance tables he had extended them across the whole of England and Wales.
-The inclusion of geographical coordinates for every place, calculated by triangulating the distances between places reported by his correspondents and between points indicated on earlier maps (taking as a basis the coordinates of county towns published by Speed), is testament to Adams’ vision and tenacity.
+The inclusion of geographical coordinates for every place, calculated by triangulating the distances between places reported by his correspondents and between points indicated on earlier maps (taking as a basis the coordinates of county towns published by Speed), is testament to Adams' vision and tenacity.
 Index Villaris was so successful that it was reprinted in 1690 and again in 1700, and numerous copies remain in the local collections of the National Trust.